Diameter of reduced words: Arrangements and the graphs

 A \emph{(minimal) gallery} from chamber $c$ to chamber $c'$ is a \emph{geodesic} (shortest path)

 in this graph $G_1$.
 Fixing one particular choice of a \emph{base chamber} $c_0$, let $\RRR$ denote the set of all minimal galleries $r$ from $c_0$ to $-c_0$.

-We wish to discuss how the codimension-two intersection subspaces $X$ in $L_2$ can \emph{separate} minimal galleries.
+We wish to discuss how the codimension-two intersection subspaces in $L_2$ can \emph{separate} minimal galleries.
 A minimal gallery $r$ in $\RRR$ must cross \emph{every} hyperplane $H_1,\ldots,H_N$ of $\AAA$ exactly once, and is completely determined by the linear order in which they are crossed.
 Given any intersection subspace $X$, one defines the \emph{localized arrangement} of hyperplanes in the quotient space $\RR^d/X$

+Note that the intersection lattice for $\AAA_X$ may be identified with the lower interval $[\RR^d,X]$ within $L$.
 For each chamber $c$ of $\AAA$, there is a unique chamber $c/X$ of $\AAA_X$ that contains all additive cosets of the subspace $X$ represented by points of $c$.
 A minimal gallery $r$ in $\RRR$ from $c_0$ to $-c_0$ induces a minimal gallery $r/X$ from $c_0/X$ to $-c_0/X$ in $\AAA_X$.
 In particular, when $X$ has codimension two, so that $\AAA_X$ is an arrangement of lines through the origin in the $2$-dimensional plane $\RR^d/X$, every minimal gallery $r$ has exactly two possibilities for the induced minimal gallery $r/X$ from $c_0/X$ to $-c_0/X$ in $\AAA_X$; see Figure~\ref{fig:rank-two-figure}.

 Given two minimal galleries $r,r'$ in $\RRR$ and a codimension-two subspace $X$ in $L_2$, say that $X$ \emph{separates} $r$ from $r'$ if $r/X \neq r'/X$.
-Then define their separation set
+Define their separation set

 \begin{defn}[The graph $G_2$] Given the arrangement $\AAA$ and the chosen base chamber $c_0$ in $\CCC$, define a graph $G_2$ whose vertex set is the set $\RRR$ of minimal galleries $c_0$ to $-c_0$, and having an edge between two galleries $\{r,r'\}$ exactly when $|L_2(r,r')|=1$. \end{defn}